ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

-You may benefit from this tool if you are already working on an existing MVC project or have previous experience with MVC
+This tool targets those of you who are already working on an existing MVC project or have previous experience with MVC
 as you already know how it works one level deeper.
 As long as you can wrap your head around the mapping from fluent
 actions to MVC actions you should be all set.

-Fluent actions do not limit regular use of ASP.NET Core MVC so you can choose to gradually introduce fluent actions to your
+Fluent actions do not limit regular use of ASP.NET Core MVC so you can gradually introduce fluent actions to your
-existing project or only use fluent actions for a subset of your applications functionality.
+existing project and only use fluent actions for a subset of your applications functionality.

 This project does not have any third-party dependencies.